Robin-Logo

 There are traditionally three sizes for meeting rooms:

-1. Large Conference Rooms15x25 sq. ft.16-20 seats.
+1. Large Conference Rooms 15x25 sq. ft.16-20 seats.
 Style could be boardroom, war room, team specific, classroom, theater or a modular configuration to meet various collaborative or training work environments.

-2. Medium Conference Rooms10x25 sq. ft.8-10 seats.
+2. Medium Conference Rooms 10x25 sq. ft.8-10 seats.
 Style is most often a standard conference room design with table and chairs.

-3. Small Conference Rooms10x10 sq. ft.
+3. Small Conference Rooms 10x10 sq. ft.
 4-6 seats.
 Style could be a standard conference, huddle, phone, interview, wellness, brainstorming.
 As these take up the least amount of space, you can get creative and experiment with different room styles to meet different styles of work.

 There isn’t one magical conference room size, but instead, three categories that you should use in different combinations depending on your office’s work style.

-• The best meeting rooms come in small packages.
 Many workplace surveys indicate similar statistics to this one from CBRE that says, “59% of meetings involve only two to three people.”
 That means, over half of your conference rooms should be on the smaller side.
-Our most popular conference rooms in the office are our smaller rooms Aussie West and Aussie Central (we like timezones).

-• The general rule of thumb is 1 conference room for every 10-20 employees.
-Find the ratio that works for the environment you’re creating.
+The general rule of thumb is 1 conference room for every 10-20 employees.

 Based on those two tips, for a company of 100 people in a mostly open office environment, you could have 7 rooms (1 Large, 2 Medium, and 5 Small that range in style).

-You may have checked off a few in toying with the office calculator linked above.
-The answer to this lies in a combination of characteristics usually unique to each company.
 It depends on the type of work employees are doing, the company culture you want to create and maintain, the perks you want to recruit and retain talent with, and the brand you want to emulate through your office space.
+Here are some additional areas to consider:

 • Lounge: great for all hands and reception style guest seating.